Accidental ingestion of sharp foreign bodies is a potentially life-threatening event.

 One week later an abscess did develop, which was percutaneously drained.

 Eight weeks later a cocktail stick was removed as an elective procedure.

 Perforating diseases of the GI tract

 Causes of perforation

-If at US / CT bowel wall thickening is found in combination with fat stranding and free air configurations, it is not always clear what is the underlying cause.
+If at US or CT bowel wall thickening is found in combination with fat stranding, free air configurations and/or abscess formation, it is not always clear what the underlying cause is.

 The mnemonic PSI-ABCD may be helpful:

 - Peptic ulcer

 In the table, the star-classification indicate the frequency of these potentially perforating conditions.

 In 99,99 % of cases, one of these seven conditions is the cause of the perforation or walled-off perforation.